HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step 3—Create a Databricks Notebook

-Databricks Notebooks are the foundation for creating Databricks dashboards.
-These notebooks serve as the interactive environment where you'll perform your data processing, analysis, and visualization tasks.
+Databricks Notebooks are integral to creating visualizations that will be added to Databricks SQL Dashboards.
+These notebooks provide an interactive environment where you'll perform data processing, analysis, and visualization tasks.

 To create a new Databricks Notebook, follow these steps: